 Mr. Ivan Kaufman is our chairman and chief executive officer and the president and chief executive officer of our manager.
 Further, Mr. Kaufman and the entities controlled by him together beneficially own approximately 90% of the outstanding membership interests of Arbor Commercial Mortgage.
 Arbor Commercial Mortgage owns approximately 3.8 million operating partnership units, representing a 19% limited partnership interest in our operating partnership and we own the remaining 81%.
 The operating partnership units are redeemable for cash or, at our election, for shares of our common stock generally on a one-for-one basis.
 Each of the operating partnership units Arbor Commercial Mortgage owns is paired with one share of our special voting preferred stock, each of which entitle Arbor Commercial Mortgage to one vote on all matters submitted to a vote of our stockholders.
-Therefore, Arbor Commercial Mortgage is currently entitled to approximately 3.8 million votes, or 19% of the voting power of our outstanding stock.
-We granted Arbor Commercial Mortgage and Mr. Kaufman, as its controlling equity owner, an exemption from the ownership limitation contained in our charter, in connection with Arbor Commercial Mortgage's acquisition of 3,146,724 shares of our special voting preferred stock on July 1, 2003.
+Therefore, Arbor Commercial Mortgage and Mr. Kaufman, as its controlling equity owner, an exemption from the ownership limitation contained in our charter, in connection with Arbor Commercial Mortgage's acquisition of 3,146,724 shares of our special voting preferred stock on July 1, 2003.
 Because of his position with us and our manager and his ability to effectively vote a substantial minority of our outstanding voting stock, Mr. Kaufman has significant influence over our policies and strategy.